 Limoncello is an Italian liqueur that is very easy to make.
 It is basically a lemon infused alcoholic beverage.
 You remove the zest of the lemons, in big chunks, I use a vegetable peeler, and immerse these peels in a bottle of everclear alcohol.

-I don’t like it candy-sweet, so I use 3 cups of water with 2 cups of granulated sugar for 1-liter of infused alcohol.
+Some limoncello is super sweet, but I don’t like it that sweet.
 Feel free to adjust the sweetness to your personal taste.
 Just make your simple syrup, let it cool and add it to the lemon-infused alcohol.

 - 15 lemons